Pranjal2870/Pranjal2870/README.md

 # 💫 About Me:
 I am currently a Graduate Engineer Trainee @HCLTech.
-I completed B.Tech in Computer Science and Engineering specialization in Data Sciecne and AI from Shri Ramswaroop Memorial University(SRMU).
+I completed B.Tech in Computer Science and Engineering specialization in Data Science and AI from Shri Ramswaroop Memorial University(SRMU).
 With a solid foundation in programming and a keen interest in web development, I aim to create innovative and user-friendly solutions to solve real-world problems.
 <br>
 </br>